 “A medically assisted detox can significantly reduce the length and severity of Suboxone withdrawal, which prevents the risk of relapse while increasing the chances of a successful recovery.”

-The ideal situation for a Suboxone dependency treatment is when an expert physician medically manages it at an inpatient hospital.
+The ideal situation for a Suboxone detox is when an expert physician medically manages the withdrawal symptoms at an inpatient hospital.
 Hence, quitting Suboxone can be potentially risky and emotionally exhausting due to the lengthy and severe withdrawal symptoms.

-Many people try to come off Suboxone independently and end up relapsing because they do not have proper clinical support during the detoxification process.
-Often, a Suboxone detoxification program entails the gradual tapering down of the dose over time.
+Many people try to come off Suboxone independently and relapse because they do not have proper clinical support during the detoxification process.
+Often, a Suboxone detoxification program entails gradually tapering down the dose over time.
 However, many individuals cannot withstand this weaning-down method’s distress and proceed to relapse to the original opiate.
-Moreover, the severity of the withdrawal symptoms may depend on a person’s metabolism, length of time on Suboxone, dosage, emotional status, and any poly-drug addiction concerns.
+Moreover, the severity of the withdrawal symptoms may depend on a person’s metabolism, time on Suboxone, dosage, emotional status, and any poly-drug addiction concerns.